Song of Moses: Biblical narrative

 The Song opens with an exordium (verses 1–3) in which heaven and earth are summoned to hear what the poet is to utter.
-In verses 4–6 the theme is defined: it is the rectitude and faithfulness of YHVH toward His corrupt and faithless people.
+In verses 4–6 the theme is defined: it is the rectitude and faithfulness of YHWH toward His corrupt and faithless people.
 Verses 7–14 portray the providence which conducted Israel in safety through the wilderness and gave it a rich and fertile land.
 Verses 15–18 are devoted to Israel's unfaithfulness and lapse into idolatry.
-This lapse had compelled YHVH to threaten it (verses 19–27) with national disaster and almost with national extinction.
-Verses 28–43 describe how YHVH has determined to speak to the Israelites through the extremity of their need, to lead them to a better mind, and to grant them victory over their foes.
+This lapse had compelled YHWH to threaten it (verses 19–27) with national disaster and almost with national extinction.
+Verses 28–43 describe how YHWH has determined to speak to the Israelites through the extremity of their need, to lead them to a better mind, and to grant them victory over their foes.

 In a Torah scroll the song is written with a special layout, in two parallel columns.